MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
 ## Day 59: 04.12.19
-* Setup of new Firebase Database test server.
+* Setup of new Firebase Database test server (78%).
 Jest, Webpack, testing... it's not the most fun stuff I've been doing.
 But I see why it's important.
 I'm just unsure about the add-ons.
 With so many plugins, there has to be so much to keep up to date?
 Security issues?
 Need to learn more about this.
 * Made a new web page at work.
 Used a lot of flex box.

 ## Day 58: 03.12.19